storacha/specs/w3-account.md

   period optional Period
 }

-# From and to are both inclusive and expressed as ISO-8601 date-only strings (e.g. 2026-01-20).
+# From and to are both expressed as ISO-8601 date-only strings (e.g. 2026-01-20).
+# From is inclusive; to is exclusive.
 type Period struct {
   from ISO8601Date
   to ISO8601Date